OrdinaryMagician/SWWMZ/HUD.md

   number (either negative or positive) will show up below the health bar indicating the cumulative increase/decrease in health.
 The targeter only picks up creatures in your direct line of sight, unless they are teammates.
-* Items: Every single thing that can be picked up will show up onscreen as a label and some stats depending on the type of item.
-Only visible items are targeted, unless they are powerups or superweapons.
 * Gametype specials: These always show up.
-Things such as flags, control points or assault objectives.
+Things such as flags, control points assault objectives, or mod-specific stuff.
 They all come with a little distance meter (in meters, fuck you imperial system).